aceindy/Duepi_EVO/README.md

 ## Prerequisites
 ### Hardware
-This uses an ESP01 board with 5/3.3v adapter.

-We use the ESP module with a ser2net software.
+This uses an ESP01 board with 5/3.3v adapter with ser2net software.

-I recently found a config for ESPHome (which has my preference.
+I recently found a config for ESPHome (which has my preference, but I switched back, as it wasn't very stable.
 You will find a configureation example here https://github.com/aceindy/Duepi_EVO/blob/main/ESPHome/duepi-pelletstove.yaml